kavezo/ZipZap/README.md

 ### On the computer: installation and running

-On Windows, if you have Python 3.8 installed, you can just run startServer.bat.
+On Windows, if you have Python 3.8 installed, you can just run getStarted.bat and then startServer.bat.
 You can close the browser window that pops up but not the command line.

+If you don't have Windows,
 1. Make sure you have python3, either in a separate env (recommended because system-wide Python dependency graphs are gross) or on your system
 2. Run `pip install -r requirements.txt` in a command line
 3. Run `mitmproxy -s server.py` or `mitmweb -s server.py` in a command line, and do not close this command line.
 (If you run mitmweb though, you can close the browser window.)

-#### Debugging

-_importError: DLL_load failed while importing \_brotli_

-Install the right vcredist for your system from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)

-_When I run the .bat file, it can't find python.exe or env\Scripts\mitmweb.exe._

-Make sure you have the latest version of the server.
-For some, a reinstall of Python worked.
-For others, we have yet to find a solution.

 ### On your phone/tablet/emulator: connecting to the private server